christarazi/global-pushd-popd/README.md

 ## Todo

 - Remove the `-r` option and implement the deallocation of the shared memory when the stack is being popped when empty.
+- Add ability to list the contents of the stack.
+- Add ability to clear the stack.
+- Add ability to have multiple stacks.
+- Include `-u` option for automatic updating of the program.

 ## Contribution

-- I encourage anyone to fork and submit a pull request if you have improvement.
+- If you have an idea or found something to fix, please fork and submit a pull request.
+I appreciate your feedback as well.
-- Please do leave your feedback.